 A Reflection By Miriam - Rose Ungunmerr - Baumann of the Ngangikurungkurr people from Daly River in the Northern Territory.

 I realised that this deep and rich practice of Dadirri was at the root of my ability to sit with nature, to sit with myself.
 It helped me to know myself, to accept myself, to comfort myself, and to eventually love myself, in both my darkness and my light.

 And this process never ends.
 It is a lifelong journey of being willing to listen, to keep our hearts open, to embrace our sorrows as well as our joys.

 Dadirri may be the key to our future here on earth.
-This practice, so natural to us as humans, and so widely forgotten calls us to go deeper, to listen, to breathe, to connect.
+This practice, deeply natural to us as humans, and largely forgotten, calls us to go deeper, to listen, to breathe, to connect.

 The photo of the rock above was taken on the Bondi to Bronte beach walk in Sydney.

 Here is a video of Miriam - Rose Ungunmerr - Baumann speaking about what Dadirri means to her.
 I find it very calming and comforting.